peggyjs/peggy/test/README.md

-PEG.js Test Suite
+Peggy Test Suite
 =================

-This is the PEG.js test suite.
-It ensures PEG.js works correctly.
+This is the Peggy test suite.
+It ensures Peggy works correctly.
 All tests should always pass on all supported platforms.

 Running in Node.js
 ------------------

-All commands in the following steps need to be executed in PEG.js root directory (one level up from this one).
+All commands in the following steps need to be executed in Peggy root directory (one level up from this one).

-  1. Install all PEG.js dependencies, including development ones:
+  1. Install all Peggy dependencies, including development ones:

      ```console
      $ npm install